Mental Health Benefits of Exercise

 6. Increases Self-Esteem

 This happens even when we’re not losing weight.
-Just getting a little bit stronger, or noticing we can walk farther or faster than before can work wonders for our self-confidence.
+Just getting a little bit stronger or noticing we can walk farther or faster than before can work wonders for our self-confidence.

 7. Boosts Focus and Concentration

-Studies show that regular cardiovascular exercise actually creates new brain cells, a process known as neurogenesis, which leads to better brain function.
+Studies show that regular cardiovascular exercise creates new brain cells, a process known as neurogenesis, which leads to better brain function.

 It is also a key factor in preventing cognitive decline and memory loss by keeping the hippocampus, the part of the brain responsible for learning and memory, strong and active.

-Other Mental Health Benefits of Exercise
+Other Benefits of Exercise and Mental Health

 Other mental benefits of exercise include: